 - This medicine may make you drowsy or dizzy.
 Do not drive or do anything that could be dangerous until you know how this medicine affects you.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Pain, burning, redness, or swelling where the needle or shot was given.
+- Pain, burning, redness, or swelling where the needle is placed

 If you notice these less serious side effects, talk with your doctor:

 - Blurred vision

 If you notice other side effects that you think are caused by this medicine, tell your doctor

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088